Raghav-45/wave-linux/README.md

 ## Description 📝

-By leveraging the power and efficiency of Rust, along with Linux kernel, I've creating a lightweight linux.
+By leveraging the power and efficiency of Rust, along with Linux kernel, I've created a lightweight linux.

 ## Features ( Currently ) ✨